Commercial Truck Accident Lawsuits - Shuman Legal

 5. Going to trial.
 If parties can’t agree to terms, the lawsuit ends up in court.
 This process can be lengthy.
 Attorneys need ample prep time.
 A verdict is decided.
 A judgment is entered.

-Who Can be Legally Responsible in a Trucking Accident?
+Who Can Be Legally Responsible in a Trucking Accident?

 A fault is not so difficult to establish in passenger car collisions.
 Big rigs are different.
 Commercial motor vehicles are huge.
 A misfire can happen six ways from Sunday.
 If anything fails on a semi-truck, the price could be paid in lives lost.